Shruthigamurali/Zeptoanalysis/README.md

-Understood.
-Here is a **clean, professional README version with no emojis**, suitable for academic, corporate, or recruiter-facing GitHub repositories.

-You can copy and paste this directly into your `README.md`.

----

-# Zepto Product Data Analysis using SQL
+ Zepto Product Data Analysis using SQL

-## Project Overview
+--> Project Overview

 This project performs an in-depth analysis of product data from **Zepto**, a quick-commerce grocery delivery platform, using **SQL**.
 The objective is to analyze product pricing, discounts, stock availability, and inventory distribution while applying data cleaning techniques to ensure accurate and reliable insights.
 The project demonstrates practical SQL skills used in real-world retail and e-commerce scenarios.

----

-## Tools & Technologies
+--> Tools & Technologies

 * **Database:** MySQL
 * **Language:** SQL